debuglevel/phonenumber-microservice/README.md

 }
 ```

+There is no GET method because passing phone numbers leads just to too much problems; e.g. the plus in "+49" is " 49" in URL encoding, the slash in "030/1234" is interpreted as path separator, and some frameworks or proxies encode/interpret those characters wrong, twice, nothing at all et cetera.
+Submitting them as JSON payload reduces this lack of clarity.

 ## Geocode phone number
 To get the location of a phone number, it has to be POSTed as JSON payload in the body to the service
 ```shell script